vanvank/pptpd/README.md

 "LoginUser" pptpd "Password" *
 ```

-### 3. modify the dns you would like to use when connecting to vpn
+### Modify the dns you would like to use when connecting to vpn
 ```
 vi /etc/ppp/options.pptpd